Common Reasons Behind Eye Pain and Soreness

 - Ocular pain: Ocular pain affects the surface of the eye.
 It is caused by irritation from a foreign object in the eye, infection or trauma.
 Symptoms are usually scratching, burning, or itching.
 The best way to treat this is with eye drops or adequate rest.

 - Orbital pain: Orbital pain affects the inner eye.
 The affected eye may feel gritty or throb with pain.
 If the pain occurs deeper within the eye, you may require more in-depth treatment.

 In both conditions, the issue may be resolved in a few days, with or without medication but eye pain that is accompanied by vision loss may call for more intensive medical attention.
 Call your ophthalmologist at once if you feel your vision is affected or if your pain does not decrease on its own.
 Note the level of discomfort or pain in or around your eyes.
 Every area signifies something specific that you need to pay attention to and tell your doctor about.

 - Cornea: The front of your eye that focuses on light.

 - Sclera: The white surrounding your eyeball in your eye.

 - Conjunctiva: The fine film inside your eyelid that covers your sclera.

-- Iris: The coloured circle in the centre of your eyes that contain the pupil.
+- Iris: The coloured circle in the center of your eyes that contains the pupil.